Vyral/scott-hoffman/_posts/2021-02-16-what-5-things-can-help-or-hurt-your-credit-the-most.md

 **5\.
 Type of credit**

-The combination of all five areas make up your total score which lenders use to determine creditworthiness.
+The combination of all five areas makes up your total score which lenders use to determine creditworthiness.
 The best place to get your credit score if you’re planning on buying a home is from a trusted mortgage professional.
-They can suggest ways to improve your score, and make sure you’re protected when making one of the largest investments in your life.
+They can suggest ways to improve your score and make sure you’re protected when making one of the largest investments in your life.

 If you have any questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.